dipt912/tmobile-dev-puzzle/Task1.md

   -	 In cahrt component there is unused dependancy injected.
 Tha
   -	 Update ngIf condition in chart html for displaying chart async way.
   -  Fix test cases
+  -  Add type of chartData.
+To make application stricly type.
+Avoid any keyword type in application